arashniroomand/Titanic-Logistic-Regression-Lecture/README.md

 <img src="img/titanic.jpg" alt="Boston Housing" width="800" height="400">

-# Logistic Regression on the Titanic Dataset
+# Titanic Logistic Regression Lecture

-This repository contains a **lecture-style Jupyter Notebook** that walks through a complete machine learning workflow using **logistic regression** on the classic Titanic dataset.
-It is designed for teaching purposes, with explanations and code that illustrate the reasoning behind each step.

----

-## Concepts Covered

-- **Problem framing and dataset overview**
-  Understanding the task of survival prediction.

-- **Exploratory Data Analysis (EDA)**
-  Inspecting data types, distributions, and missing values.

-- **Data cleaning and feature engineering**
+This repository is designed as a **teaching project** for beginners in machine learning.
+When I started learning, I often searched for practical, step-by-step projects that explained not only the code but also the reasoning behind each step.
+This notebook is written with that purpose in mind.

+## What you will learn

+1. **Data exploration:** How to look at raw data and ask the right questions.
+2. **Feature selection:** Which features to keep, which to drop, and why this matters.
-  Handling missing data, encoding categorical features, and preparing inputs.
+3. **Data preprocessing:** Handling categorical values, missing data, and preparing features.

-- **Train/Test Split & Baseline Model**
-  Building the foundation for fair evaluation.

-- **Feature Selection (RFE)**
-  Identifying the most important predictors.

-- **Logistic Regression Model**
-  Fitting, interpreting coefficients, and understanding probabilities.

-- **Model Evaluation**
-  - Accuracy and classification report
-  - Cross-validation
-  - Confusion matrices
-  - ROC curves and decision thresholds
+4. **Logistic regression basics:** Understanding how the model works and applying it to a real dataset.
+5. **Model evaluation:** Checking accuracy and interpreting results.

+## Why Titanic dataset?

+The Titanic dataset is simple yet powerful for illustrating classification tasks.
+It allows us to focus on **how to think about the data** while practicing core ML techniques.

+## Audience

+This repo is for **beginners** who want a clear, hands-on project rather than abstract theory.
+It is written in a teaching style, with explanations alongside the code.

 ---